 Reflections: A Disney Lakeside Lodge — 2022 — Disney's 16th Disney Vacation Club property is in the works at the former site of River Country water park.
 Slated to open in 2022, the nature-themed, deluxe hotel will be located between Disney’s Wilderness Lodge and Disney’s Fort Wilderness Resort & Campground.

-Universal's Epic Universe — date TBD — Universal Orlando Resort announced that it's building a brand-new theme park called Universal's Epic Universe.
-Little is known about the timeline or the themed lands, but Universal says it will be its most immersive and innovative theme park yet.
+Universal's Epic Universe — 2023 — Universal Orlando Resort announced that it's building a brand-new theme park called Universal's Epic Universe.
+Little is known about the themed lands, but Universal says it will be its most immersive and innovative theme park yet.
 In addition to the lands, it will feature an entertainment center, hotels, shops, restaurants and more.
 Located about 12 minutes away from its existing properties, Universal's Epic Universe will nearly double Universal's total available acreage!
 Check out the latest developments in our Universal's Epic Universe guide.